 This capacity assessment builds on the characterisation analysis presented in the earlier part of this report.
 In so doing, it is principally a townscape-led study.
 It takes a policy compliant approach, respecting existing community infrastructure - primary school and open space - provision across the estate.
-A more comprehensive approach which sought to reprovide rather than retain this infrastructure could increase the scope and scale of the opportunity.
+The Leaside AAP Movement and Connectivity Study and the Council's Tall Buildings SPD have informed the building heights and routes within the proposals for the site.